Uruguay's 2 presidential front-runners say they'll face off in a second round of voting next month

-MONTEVIDEO, Uruguay (AP) — Voters in the small South American nation of Uruguay waited anxiously on Sunday for the results of their presidential election as exit polls showed the country's center-left alliance pulling ahead of the incumbent conservative coalition.
+MONTEVIDEO, Uruguay (AP) — Voters in the small South American nation of Uruguay cast ballots Sunday in a presidential election in which a center-left rural mayor pulled ahead of the conservative incumbent-party candidate and pushed the race into a second round of voting.

+Both of the leading candidates — a two-time mayor and former history teacher, Yamandú Orsi, and the center-right ruling party's candidate, Álvaro Delgado — told crowds of supporters late Sunday that they expected to face each other in a runoff on Nov.
+24, reflecting official election results with over 80% of votes counted.

-Ballot counting continued hours after polling stations closed in the contest between two moderates that defied trends of bitter division and democratic erosion across Latin America.
+The outcome came as little surprise.
+But the civility of the presidential race was striking, the contest between moderates defying trends of bitter division and democratic erosion seen across the region and further north in the United States.

-Electoral officials reported a turnout of 89% of 2.7 million eligible voters in Uruguay, long considered a model democracy and bastion of stability where voting in presidential and congressional contests is compulsory.
+Electoral officials reported a turnout of 89% of 2.7 million eligible voters in Uruguay, widely considered a model democracy and bastion of stability where voting in presidential and congressional contests is compulsory.

-With just over 40% of the actual votes counted, exit polls by four prominent polling agencies predicted leftist Yamandú Orsi, a two-time rural mayor and former history teacher, would take some 42%-44% of the vote and lead over his rival, Álvaro Delgado, the center-right government’s candidate.

-But the initial surveys of voters leaving the polls indicated that Orsi, from the Broad Front alliance, would fall short of the 50% threshold he needed to avoid a runoff on Nov.
-24, reflecting voter apathy in the civilized presidential race between rivals whose priorities overlap.

 The electoral contest has largely focused on the rise in homicides and robberies, with the governing coalition advocating a tough-on-crime approach and the liberal coalition seeking to increase the state’s role in security matters.